-Table B-57 Power and clock gate signals
+Table A-59 Power and clock gate signals

 Signal Direction Description PDBGCLKQREQn Input Active-LOW signal that indicates that the clock controller wants to gate the clock.
 PWRQREQn Input Active-LOW signal that indicates that the power controller wants to power down the DebugBlock.
 PDBGCLKQACTIVE Output Indicates that the DebugBlock requires PCLK to be active.
 PDBGCLKQACCEPTn Output Active-LOW signal that indicates that the DebugBlock accepts the clock controller request.
-PDBGCLKQDENY BGCLKQDENY Output Indicates that the DebugBlock denies the clock controller request.
+PDBGCLKQDENY Output Indicates that the DebugBlock denies the clock controller request.
 PWRQACTIVE Output Indicates that the DebugBlock requires power.
-Indicates that the DebugBlock requires power.
-1 - 1 Active-LOW signal that indicates that the DebugBlock accepts the power controller request. causes all future APB accesses to the DebugBlock to receive a PSLVERR response.
+PWRQACCEPTn Output Active-LOW signal that indicates that the DebugBlock accepts the power controller request.
+It causes all future APB accesses to the DebugBlock to receive a PSLVERR response.
 PWRQDENY Output Indicates that the DebugBlock denies the power controller request because of an ongoing transaction.

-B.3.4 Configuration signals
+A.3.4 Configuration signals

 The following table shows the configuration signals.
-All these configuration pins are sampled only or on reset.
+All these configuration pins are sampled only on reset.
 Note The following signals must be tied to the same values as the corresponding cluster signals.

-Table B-58 Configuration signals
+Table A-60 Configuration signals